MicheGit/cpsiotsec-fst-assignment/readme.md

 To simulate code replacement, start the environment as said above.

-Then, from the command line of `main@localhost` tell the Erlang vm to replace the code for the plc:
+Then, from the command line of `main@localhost` tell the Erlang runtime to replace the code of the running PLC process with a malicious one:

 ```ErlangShell
 > c("malicious/sr_plc.erl").